 Retirement may be right around the corner or years down the road.
 Regardless of your current situation, most of us would like to retire earlier rather than later.
 Maybe you’d like to spend your retired years traveling or spending more time with your family.
 Whatever is fueling your lifestyle and financial goals, the idea of working well into your 60s may not be very appealing.
 That’s why more and more people are trying to figure out how to retire early.
 This article is here to help you start planning for retirement and hopefully set you up to retire early.

 How to Retire Early

-Early retirement doesn’t necessarily mean you aren’t getting a regular paycheck.
+Retiring early doesn’t necessarily mean you aren’t getting a regular paycheck.
 In fact, lots of early retirees define retirement as financial independence – not having to work to live.
 You may choose to leave your desk job and pursue your own passions or travel and spend your time enjoying hobbies that don’t produce income.
 Trying to imagine what your ideal day-to-day looks like will help determine exactly what retirement means to you.

 Determine Your Target Early Retirement Age

 Wanting to retire early at 40, 50 or 60?
 Great, the first step is to determine your target early retirement age!
 This will put a timeframe on your savings goals and make it easier to quantify how much money you’ll need to be saving each month to realistically retire.

 First, it’s important to estimate how much money you’ll need to live on each month once you retire.
 Start with the necessities, like food, housing, clothing, utilities, transportation, insurance and health care.
 Ideally you’ll have no debt when you retire early, however if you still have a mortgage or other outstanding debts, make sure those expenses are included in your budget.

 After necessities, add discretionary expenses to your budget.
 These include money for entertainment, hobbies, travel, etc. Combine these expenses and you’ll have a preliminary retirement budget illustrating how much money you will need to live on each month.